'Everyone Started Screaming': Victims Of Wicker Park Paintball Attack Speak Out

 Laughing, as they shot her with a paintball gun, striking her in the back once.
 The other five shells missed, just narrowly missing her face.

-“I was walking my seventh-month-old mini dauschaund.
+“I was walking my seventh-month-old mini dachshund.
 If they would have shot her, she probably would be severely injured,” Mogged said.

 Moggerd couldn’t see faces, but she could see a dark colored SUV.